Politics of Guinea: Conté era (1984–2008)

-2008 coup and following
+Camara's 2008 coup and following

 Six hours after Somparé announced Conté's death, a statement was read on television announcing a military coup d'état.
 This statement, read by Captain Moussa Dadis Camara on behalf of a group called National Council for Democracy, said that "the government and the institutions of the Republic have been dissolved".
 The statement also announced the suspension of the constitution "as well as political and union activity".
-In its place, the military said it had established a consultative council composed of civilian and military leaders.

 On 27 September 2009, the day before planned demonstrations in the capital city Conakry, the government declared demonstrations illegal.
 Thousands of protestors defied the ban, assembling in a soccer stadium.
 157 were left dead after the level of violence used by security forces escalated.
 Captain Moussa (Dadis) Camara told Radio France International on 28 September the shootings by members of his presidential guard were beyond his control.
 "Those people who committed those atrocities were uncontrollable elements in the military," he said.
 "Even I, as head of state in this very tense situation, cannot claim to be able to control those elements in the military."

 On 3 December 2009 Captain Moussa Dadis Camara suffered a head wound in an attempted assassination in Conakry led by his aide-de-camp, Lieutenant Aboubacar Sidiki Diakité, who is known as Toumba.
 Captain Camara underwent surgery at a hospital in Morocco.
 Reports say Toumba's men opened fire on Captain Camara late Thursday at an army camp in the city of Conakry.